Devansh-a-git/mercury-transactions/README.md

 ## Main Task

-1. **For the main use of not showing repeated date values, I have used a combination of very basic CSS property and array index tracking.**
+1. **For the main usecase of not showing repeated date values, I have used a combination of very basic CSS property and array index tracking.**
-2. **The code is fitted to work even when the transaction list is not sorted.**
+2. **The code is fitted to work with both sorted and unsorted arrays.**

 ---